Support and relief for liquor and gaming licensees affected by coronavirus (COVID-19)

 Due to the current effects of coronavirus (COVID-19) in Queensland, there is help available for liquor and gaming licensees.

-Support includes waiving 2020–21 liquor licensing fees for current licensees as at 30 June 2020, payroll tax relief, funds for re-training and job-matching, and providing a $500 rebate on electricity bills.
+Support includes waiving 2021–22 liquor licencing fees for current licensees as at 30 June 2021 and business support grants.

 Tax relief for pubs and clubs